aethrvmn/Black-Scholes-Model/README.md

 Black-Scholes model, introduced in 1973.

-To start off, we first install all the required modules, (We have the cell commented, but in the case that one or more modules aren\'t installed, uncomment and run once the cell below.)
+To start off, we first install all the required modules, (We have the cell commented, but in the case that one or more modules aren't installed, uncomment and run once the cell below.)

 ``` python